 At the start of his enduring career, Gregg Allman and his brother Duane put together a number of different groups, including their very first professional ones, The Allman Joys and The Hour Glass.
 Whatever the configuration, Gregg’s powerful lead vocals, emerging songwriting and keyboard prowess perfectly complemented Duane’s legendary guitar virtuosity.
 In 1969, their brotherhood made history with the formation of the massively influential act that both kick-started the entire genre of Southern Rock and defined an era of ‘70s rock ‘n roll with its freewheeling yet musically masterful sound, The Allman Brothers Band.

 The band’s unique amalgam of rock, blues, country and even jazz flourishes expanded the boundaries of rock music and their signature, extended onstage jamming set new standards for live concert performance.
 In addition to his singing and playing, Gregg wrote many of their most memorable signature hits, including the classics “Whipping Post” and “Dreams” from their self-titled debut album, “Midnight Rider” and “Please Call Home” from their second LP, Idlewild South and “Melissa” from 1972’s Eat A Peach.

-Gregg Allman is a survivor; having weathered many tragedies in life–as well as the occasional pitfalls and detours of a full-tilt rock ‘n roll lifestyle–he’s continued to grow both personally and musically.
-Having searched for blissful simplicity in life as in art, Gregg Allman now lives peacefully in Georgia with his dogs, a home studio and several “cherry” Harley Davidson motorcycles.
+Gregg Allman was a survivor; having weathered many tragedies in life–as well as the occasional pitfalls and detours of a full-tilt rock ‘n roll lifestyle–he’s continued to grow both personally and musically.
+Having searched for blissful simplicity in life as in art, Gregg Allman lived peacefully in Georgia with his dogs, a home studio and several “cherry” Harley Davidson motorcycles.
 Simple as that.